corex/kanboard-crproject/README.md

 ![application-settings](docs/application-settings.png)

 - "Number of columns" indicates how many columns shown side by side on project board.
 - When clicking on "KB" up en left corner, the standard behaviour is to go to "Dashboard".
-This behaviour can be changed to go to "Plugin project board".
+This behaviour can be changed to "Plugin project board".

 ## Project status, platform, focus and visibility